JustinTMulvey/DSSIM_Analysis/DSSIM_Analysis_Matlab_Code/README.md

 # DSSIM Analysis MATLAB Code

+## Files
+-dssim_analysis.m : Stand alone function file
+-dssim_analysis_example_script.m : Example script for applying DSSIM Analysis to a traffic video -Traffic_example_for_DSSIM.avi : Traffic video for example script -Time_data.csv : Frame times for example script

 ## How to run the example

-"dssim_analysis.m" is a standalone function file, and "dssim_analysis_example_script.m" is an example for applying the analysis to "Traffic_example_for_DSSIM.avi".
 Download all files to the same folder and run the example script, which will write 3 output files.
 We recommend modifying the example script to run with your data and analysis parameters.
+The scripts were written and tested with MATLAB 2020b.

 ## How to tweak this project for your own uses